Cooking Class Registration

 Curious how to ferment?

 Let’s discover how while making a sauerkraut ferment.
-Bring your own 2 gallon crock or bucket.
-We’ll explore tools from old to modern used in fermenting, including a 150 year old kraut cutter and modern food processor, and basic knife skills to prep your kraut.
+Bring your own 1 gallon crock or bucket.
+We’ll explore tools from old to modern used in fermenting, including a 150 year old kraut cutter, modern food processor, and basic knife skills to prep your kraut.
 Next learn how to care for it and some of the options to store it long term.
 Discover how you can substitute other vegetables or add other flavors.
 Call if you have any questions!

-Make 2 delicious Japanese dishes and enjoy them as a meal.
 Have a wok?
 Want to learn to use it properly?
-Join us for this tasty session making Japanese heritage dishes.
-Yaki Udon are smooth noodles eaten with sauce, meat & vegetables, normally in a dish using a wok for cooking.
+Join us for this tasty session making a Japanese heritage dish.
+Yaki Udon are smooth noodles eaten with sauce, & vegetables, (Occasionally meat) normally in a dish using a wok for cooking.
 As a group the class will be making the noodles from scratch, creating the sauce, and putting the whole dish together using a wok.
 Great way to “wok” into Asian cooking.
 The resulting dish will be divided up and sent home with participants.

 $35.00 per person or $65 per couple

 Trust us, you’ll go home with a fantastic flavored jam with many uses.